Comparison answer surface FKA twigs discography

 EUSEXUA currently leads EUSEXUA Afterglow in Chorus's FKA twigs critic-consensus view.

 EUSEXUA sits at 80/100 across 1 reviews, while EUSEXUA Afterglow sits at 76/100 across 10 reviews.
 EUSEXUA Afterglow has the deeper review sample right now.
-Consensus is tighter around EUSEXUA, which suggests critics are landing in a narrower range.
+Consensus is tighter around EUSEXUA Afterglow, which suggests critics are landing in a narrower range.
 Use this comparison to see where the stronger critic favorite sits against the adjacent discography benchmark.

 Score Gap